kikeyama/splunk-circleci-app/README.md

 1. Clone or download this repository at `$SPLUNK_HOME/etc/apps` (`$SPLUNK_HOME` is the directory where you installed Splunk)
 2. Rename the repo directory to `circleci`
+3. Restart Splunk

-#### Splunk distributed or cluster
+#### Splunk distributed

 1. Install and setup Heavy Forwarder in any host (EC2 instance, your baremetal server, or VM, etc)
 2. Clone or download then rename the directory this repo at Search Heads, Indexers, and Heavy Forwarder
+3. Restart each Splunk instance

+#### Splunk cluster

+1. Install and setup Heavy Forwarder in any host (EC2 instance, your baremetal server, or VM, etc)
+2. Clone or download then rename the directory this repo at Cluster Master, Deployer, and Heavy Forwarder (or Deployment Server)

+See [App deployment overview - Splunk Documentation](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons) for more details.

+#### Splunk Cloud

+WIP

 ### 2. Get your API Token at CircleCI